danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 When the results came rolling in, laughter echoed through the halls of both companies.
 Every single one of Tendy's memos registered a "could not parse" error within her script.
 "Awful grammar," "vague instructions," and "contextually irrelevant," became the new labels adorning his emergencies.

 "What did you expect?"
-Violetta, the senior analyst, quipped with a chuckle.
+Miranda, the senior analyst, quipped with a chuckle.
 "You know responses are going to be chaotic when the error messages are half-baked!"

 > **WHAT THE SCRIPT FLAGGED:**
 > "Your past performance in the last quarter does not meet Zenith standards."